yoshakami/plt0/README.md

 # plt0
 Wii/GC texture encoder with palette support (png, jpeg, gif, bmp, tiff, tpl, tex0, plt0, bti)

+this is a hybrid tool. launch it without specifying an input file or an encoding format and it'll launch the gui. you can then view the corresponding cli arguments of your command in the gui itself.
+I guess it's faster than reading a "readme" which won't be read in most cases (probably because it's not concise enough. the section that describes how to use should always be in first place.)

+*cli = command line interface -> (usually cmd.exe or powershell.exe) a black window in Consolas fonts in which you can launch executables with parameters
+*gui = graphical user interface -> the visuals I made probably the most time I have ever consumed for a decent CMPR Algorithm

+## version history
 v0.1: support for all palette formats

 v0.2: support input palette and mipmaps